 What does an abscess feel like?

 Most people feel pain from an abscess, but it is possible to not notice pain for months or even years.
 An abscess is typically swollen, irritated and filled with pus.
 Many people will likely feel pressure from the pus and irritation from the infection.
 The pain may feel throbbing.
 Other symptoms may include a fever, swollen neck glands, sensitivity to heat or cold, pain, bad taste in the mouth, bad breath, or pain.
-Don’t leave an abscess without treatment, see a dentist if you feel one or more of these symptoms.
+Don’t leave an abscess without treatment, see your local Jefferson Dental Care dentist if you feel one or more of these symptoms.

 An infection will not go away on its own, and requires treatment from a dentist.
 An abscess that is left untreated will sometimes create a hollow tunnel called a fistula that stems from the abscess through the bone or skin, allowing the pus to drain.
 A fistula is visible inside the mouth, and looks like a pimple that is filled with pus.
 Even if the pus from a fistula drains releasing pressure, the infection still requires treatment or it will not resolve on its own.

 In even more severe cases a dental cyst form in the jaw bone and must be removed either with a tooth extraction or surgically.
 In even worse cases an infection that causes an abscess may spread and cause life-threatening complications like tooth loss, sepsis (blood infection), spread of infection to soft tissue (facial cellulitis, Ludwig’s angina), spread of infection to the jaw bone, and spread of infection to other areas of the body resulting in fever, brain abscess, endocarditis (infection in the heart), pneumonia, or other complications.
 Some of the complications of an abscess tooth can be life-threatening.

 Treatment for an abscess tooth